athkishore/sqlite-mongo/README.md

+> This project is in the initial stages of development.
+Feel free  > to look around and play with the code.

 # Introduction

 SQLite-Mongo is envisaged as a mongod-compatible server application, which you can connect to using any of your favourite MongoDB clients or language drivers.
 The plan is to use SQLite as the storage backend.